-The Agency's insured and collateral status of the year-end bank balances were as follows:
+The Agency's insured and collateral status of the year-end bank and certificate of deposit balances were as follows:

-Industrial Development Agency Civic Development Corp (Component Un Covered by Federal Deposit Insurance \$ 250,000 \$ 16,636 Collateralized with securities held by third-party custodian for the benefit of the Agency, pursuant to a three-party custody agreement 301,157 \$ 551,157 \$ 16,636
+De ndustrial velopment Agency Deve Civic Hopment Corp.
+Conent Unit) Covered by Federal Deposit Insurance \$ 250,000 \$ 15,519 Collateralized with securities held by a third-party custodian for the benefit of the Agency, pursuant to a three-party custody agreement 439,193 \$ 689,193 \$ 15,519

 The Agency does not typically purchase investments of a duration long enough to cause it to believe that it is exposed to any material interest rate risk.
-The Agency does not typically purchase investments denominated in a foreign currency, and is not exposed to foreign currency risk.
+The Agency does not typically purchase investments denominated in a foreign currency and is not exposed to foreign currency risk.